 Recent regulatory and legislative developments applicable to credit institutions, such as KBC Bank NV, or insurance undertakings, such as KBC Insurance NV, may adversely impact the Group, its business, financial condition or results of operation.
-A non-exhaustive overview of certain important regulatory and legislative developments, such as changes to the prudential requirements for credit institutions, capital adequacy rules, recovery and resolution mechanisms, is set out in the sections entitled "Banking supervision and regulation" and "Insurance supervision and regulation" as from page 125 and 134, respectively, of this Base Prospectus.
+A non-exhaustive overview of certain important regulatory and legislative developments, such as changes to the prudential requirements for credit institutions, capital adequacy rules, recovery and resolution mechanisms, is set out in the sections entitled "Banking supervision and regulation" and "Insurance supervision and regulation" as from page 127 and 137, respectively, of this Base Prospectus.

-Moreover, there seems to have been an increase in the level of scrutiny applied by governments and regulators to enforce applicable regulations and calls to impose further charges on the financial services industry in recent years.
+Moreover, there seems to have been an increase in the level of scrutiny and short implementation timelines applied by governments and regulators to enforce applicable regulations and calls to impose further charges on the financial services industry in recent years.
 Such increased scrutiny or charges may require the Group to take additional measures which, in turn, may have adverse effects on its business, financial condition and results of operations.
-Implementation of related regulation and supervisory guidance can result in a crowding outeffect on the Group's business and strategic transformation and might drive up the capital and liquidity requirements.
-Not complying with increasingly complex regulation is met with heavy fines and supervisory measures.
-Regulatory complexity is further increased by the fact that regulatory frameworks are not aligned (banking vs insurance, ECB vs SRB, national vs European regulation).
+Implementation of related regulation and supervisory guidance can result in a crowding out-effect on the Group's business and strategic transformation and might drive up the capital and liquidity requirements.
+Not complying with increasingly complex regulation is punished with heavy supervisory measures (on capital) and possible fines, which are recently more often used by the supervisory authorities.
+Regulatory complexity is further increased by the fact that regulatory frameworks are not always aligned (banking vs insurance, ECB vs SRB, national vs European regulation).

-Environmental, social and governance ("ESG") risks are increasingly high on the agenda of the regulators leading to a number of directives, guidelines and disclosure requirements.
+Environmental, social and governance ("ESG") risks remain high on the agenda of the regulators leading to a number of directives, guidelines and disclosure requirements.
 These have to be gradually implemented in the coming years with the main focus on strategy, governance, risk management and internal & external reporting.
 The Group is taking the necessary actions to implement and to be compliant with all new regulation.
-The disclosures' importance towards market participants, investors and society in general will only increase: i.e. based upon the disclosures, financial institutions and the Group in particular will be judged on how well they adapt to climate change and other ESG related aspects.
+The disclosures' requirements towards market participants, investors and society in general will further increase (substantially) in the coming years: i.e. based upon the disclosures, financial institutions and the Group in particular will be judged on how well they adapt to climate change and other ESG related aspects.
 To deliver the required data quality on ESG is an important challenge not only for KBC but for the entire financial sector.

-Also operational resilience is increasingly becoming a focus point of regulators, the Digital Operational Resilience Act (DORA) is an example in this respect.
+As operational resilience is a focus point of regulators, this will have a significant impact on the years ahead: the Digital Operational Resilience Act (DORA) is an example in this respect.
 The ECB is engaging with institutions to ensure that operational disruptions are properly planned for, managed, and mitigated.
-Within the Group, key building blocks (such as business continuity management, cyber security and outsourcing risk management) are in place and are being further improved.
+Within the Group, key building blocks (such as business continuity management, cyber security and outsourcing risk management) are in place but further improvements are needed to fully comply with the regulation.